-From the architect.
+Text description provided by the architects.
 Hus 1 is an inspiring new house designed and built by Torsten Ottesjö.
 With double curved surfaces, compact and efficient planning it is a house on the human scale that blends effortlessly into the surrounding nature.

 Situated in the unique cultural landscape of the Scandinavian West Coast, Hus 1 reflects and communicates with its surroundings.
 The natural materials used in the construction have made it a friendly place for both humans and nature for its whole life cycle.